Why Do Tattoos Look Dull When Healing?

 Why Tattoos Look Dull While Healing

 As this old, damaged layer of skin dies, it sits on the surface for a while, forming a translucent layer over your tattoo, giving it a faded, milky appearance.
-If this is your first tattoo, it’s only normal to feel alarmed or disappointed, but it should soon regain its vibrant look within a month or two (some tattoos, especially larger ones, can even shed their skin twice).
+If this is your first tattoo, it’s only normal to feel alarmed or disappointed, however, it should regain its vibrant look within a month or two (some tattoos, especially larger ones, can even shed their skin twice).

 The Healing Process